 If you can enjoy heart-shape foods year-round, why not gingerbread, too?
 Decorate these cookies for any occasion, but don't skip the cream cheese frosting!

 Chocolate Hearts with Honey Caramel Sauce

 Calling all chocoholics.
 You're sure to fall in love with these rich heart desserts.
-Loaded with bittersweet chocolate, unsweetened chocolate, and sprinkled with cocoa powder, this triple-dose will definitely cure any cravings.
+Loaded with bittersweet chocolate, unsweetened chocolate, and sprinkled with cocoa powder, this Valentine's Day dessert will definitely cure any cravings.

 Oaty Doodle Hearts

 Not your average cookie, this recipe uses rolled oats and whole wheat flour to make a healthier-than-usual treat.
 The cookies form easily with your hands, so you can make heart-shape sweets even without a special cookie cutter or pan.

 Editor's Tip: This big-batch recipe makes 60 cookies—perfect for Valentine's Day parties or gatherings.